Martin E. Brooks: Writing

 Brooks wrote two novels: Danny Brown and Roman Candle.
 His play Flo and Joe was optioned for a Broadway production and received several workshop productions at the Actors Studio and at Theatre West.

 Personal life and death

 According to Jon Landau, Brooks was the "soulmate" of Landau's mother, Edie, for over 20 years.
 They were friends as children and reconnected in 1993 after her husband died.
 Brooks was friends with Charles Durning when they met in 1959 in Saul Levitt's hit play The Andersonville Trial until Durning's death in 2012.

-Brooks died on December 7, 2015, of natural causes at his home in Studio City, Los Angeles, one week after his 90th birthday.
+Brooks died on December 7, 2015, of natural causes at his home in Studio City in Los Angeles, aged 90.

 Awards and honors

 Brooks won the Theatre World Award and the Donaldson Award for his role in Burning Bright.